I’ll be honest: Chișinău, probably the ugliest European capital, was not at the top of my travel bucket list.

 How To Get To Chișinău Moldova

-By Train: Chişinău Central Railway Station has connections through to many cities in Ukraine and Russia, but can be rather slow (and buses often take half the time – especially to nearer cities such as Odessa.
-The best route for travellers is the overnight train daily leaving Bucharest Romania which offers comfortable shared sleeper cabins.
+By Train: Chişinău Central Railway Station has connections through to many cities in Ukraine and Russia, but can be rather slow (and buses often take half the time – especially to nearer cities such as Odesa.
+The best route for travelers is the overnight train daily, leaving Bucharest Romania, which offers comfortable shared sleeper cabins.

-By Bus: If you are coming or going to Bucharest, Odessa, Iasi, Chernivtsi, and Lviv then buses might be the best and cheapest option, departing frequently both day-and-night.
-From the Chişinău Bus Stations you can also get to Bender and Tiraspol in Transnistria, but it is not recommended to go by yourself unless you speak Russian and really know what you are doing.
+By Bus: If you are coming or going to Bucharest, Odesa, Iasi, Chernivtsi, and Lviv, then buses might be the best and cheapest option, frequently departing both day-and-night.
+From the Chişinău Bus Stations, you can also get to Bender and Tiraspol in Transnistria, but it is not recommended to go by yourself unless you speak Russian and know what you are doing.

 A special thanks to Zentrum Aparthotel for helping me with my stay, including hosting me and providing plenty of great local hints and tips that you can find included above.
-As always all opinions are my own and I would have loved Bergen regardless!
+As always, all opinions are my own, and I would have loved Moldova regardless!